danilojoncic/Vendee-Globe-Data-Analysis/README.md

 The French and English versions of the Vendee Globe website use different time zones Classement mis à jour à 03h00, 07h00, 11h00, 15h00, 19h00 et 23h00.
 FRA Ranking updated at 02h00, 06h00, 10h00, 14h00, 18h00 et 22h00.
-(UTC time) ENG
+(UTC time) ENG 30.09.2025@15:53
+The tracking data from the first and first half of the second day is not available 10.11.2024 and 11.11.2024

+30.09.2025@15:59
+On my macbook air m2 with 16gb ram it took 3:30 seconds to download all the available leaderboard data using the threadpool in the code
+56.673.095 bytes (57 MB on disk) for 697 items

 Acknowledgments:
 https://blog.geotribu.net/2024/12/02/track-the-vendée-globe-race-with-python-and-qgis/?utm_source=chatgpt.com#steps-to-follow